About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 This might be a mistake of using the wrong reference, but it doesn’t inspire much trust.

-- Some studies were the opposite
+Some studies concluded the opposite of what the author stated

 The author says that: